Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 - Knowledge sharing ultimately benefits both patients and families by promoting accurate diagnosis and informed care strategies.

-Professionals interested in FTD are invited to join the Swiss FTD Network to access virtual meetings, case discussions, and research collaborations.
+Professionals interested in FTD are invited to join the Swiss FTD Network to access virtual meetings, case discussions and research collaborations.
 By participating, members contribute to a stronger, more informed community addressing the challenges of frontotemporal dementia in Switzerland and beyond.